Technorely/tendermint/docs/app-dev/indexing-transactions.md

 }
 ```

-If you want Tendermint to only index transactions by "account.name" tag,
+If you want Tenderely to only index transactions by "account.name" tag,
 in the config set `tx_index.index_tags="account.name"`.
 If you to index
 all tags, set `index_all_tags=true`